-Accessible Information Standards and the requirements under the Equality Act.
+Accessible Information Standard and the requirements under the Equality Act.
 The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given.
 We saw:

-- Interpretation services were available for patients who did speak or understand English.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way that they could understand, and communication aids and easy read materials were available.
+- Interpreter services were available for patients who did speak or understand English. - Staff communicated with patients in a way that they could understand.

 Staff gave patients clear information to help them make informed choices about their treatment.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+The dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.